PaddlePaddle/PaddleClas/docs/en/image_recognition_pipeline/feature_extraction_en.md

 - Evaluation conditions for the speed metric: MKLDNN enabled, number of threads set to 10
 - Address of the pre-training model: [General recognition pre-training model](https://paddle-imagenet-models-name.bj.bcebos.com/dygraph/rec/models/pretrain/general_PPLCNet_x2_5_pretrained_v1.0.pdparams)

+<a name="4"></a>
-# 4. Customized Feature Extraction
+# 4.Customized Feature Extraction

 Customized feature extraction refers to retraining the feature extraction model based on one's own task.
 It consists of four main steps: 1) data preparation, 2) model training, 3) model evaluation, and 4) model inference.

+<a name="4.1"></a>
 ## 4.1 Data Preparation

-To start with, customize your dataset based on the task (See [Format description](https://github.com/PaddlePaddle/PaddleClas/blob/develop/docs/zh_CN/data_preparation/recognition_dataset.md#数据集格式说明) for the dataset format).
+To start with, customize your dataset based on the task (See [Format description](../data_preparation/recognition_dataset_en.md#1) for the dataset format).
 Before initiating the model training, modify the data-related content in the configuration files, including the address of the dataset and the class number.
 The corresponding locations in configuration files are shown below:

 ```
  Head: